 Ability to speak the language of vendors and clients alike.
 Work with my team to help communicate clear goals to reach success.

 Ability to organize and prioritize multiple tasks at one time.

 Energetic and consistently striving to influence an upbeat and positive attiutde.

-At Listen360 I am one of the Senior Software Engineers.
-We maintain a core set of applications that span Ruby on Rails 3.2 to Rails 5.2.0.
+At Listen360 I am the Web Architect leading the charge for defining how we build our Application as we move forward.
+We maintain a core set of applications tha span Ruby on Rails 3.2 to Rails 5.2.0.
 I have championed efforts to help move our fleet of applications to the most update releases.
 I have also worked with team to begin introducing frontend development and applications.

 I am currently helping lead an initiative to migrate from our current Hosting provide, Rackspace, to AWS.
 This initiative makes use of many of the services AWS provides as well as some that are not.
 I have helped to build out and architect our new platform using Terraform to build our infrastructure as code.
 We are integrating a CI/CD workflow using CodePipeline, CodeDeploy and CodeBuild products.
 Our deployments will be facilitated in a Blue/Green manor with manual, as well as automated, steps within the pipeline.
 Our datastore will run through multiple RDS instances.

 Technologies used: Ruby on Rails, Rails API(gem), Resque(gem), Redis, RackSpace, AWS, Postgresql, Vue.js, ES6, Webpacker(gem)

 My responsibilities at Manheim consist of being a mentor to many of the teams as an Advisory Engineer.
 Currently I am helping to assist our Enterprise Business Intelligence team with a strategic rollout of Adobe Analytics using Adobe DTM.
 My everyday responsibilities consist of being the Team Lead for one of 25 capability teams at Manheim.